-Rachael Finney's work frequently deals with the relationship between listening, voice and the body.
-Working primarily in sound,video, installation and performance her work investigates the material qualities of the human voice, often dissecting it and dividing it from language in order to interrogate it as a new acoustic object.
-Her work makes extensive use of synthesised samples and analogue processes and has been utilised for exhibitions and recorded media.
+Rachael Finney’s work frequently deals with the relationship between listening, voice and the body.
+Working across sound, video, installation and performance her work investigates the material qualities of the voice, often dissecting it and dividing it from language in order to interrogate it as a new acoustic object.
+Her work makes extensive use of reel-to-reel tape whereby she uses players to both process and present her work.
+Finney’s work has been utilised for both exhibitions and recorded media.

-This interest in sound and specifically voice originates from her background in DIY music (La La Vasquez/Edible Arrangements) where she continues to release work under the moniker R Elizabeth.
-She has upcoming releases on both Where To Now and Nightschool records.
+This interest in sound and specifically voice originates from her background in DIY music where she continues to release work under the moniker R Elizabeth.
+She has releases on Nightschool, Where To Now and Home Normal.
 Previous releases include Cazenove, Comfortable on a Tightrope, M'Lady's, Savoury Days and Sex is Disgusting.

-Rachael Finney is currently undertaking doctoral research in the department Visual cultures at Goldsmiths college.
+Rachael Finney is a tutor at the Royal College of Art and currently undertaking doctoral research on voice, reproduction and labour in the department of Visual Cultures at Goldsmith College, London.

 MA Contemporary Art Theory, Goldsmiths College, London

 BA (hons) Critical Fine Art Practice, University of Brighton, Brighton